Wissahickon School District

 The Wissahickon School District is a public school district in Montgomery County, Pennsylvania.
-The school district serves the borough of Ambler and the townships of Lower Gwynedd and Whitpain, all Philadelphia suburbs.
+The school district serves the borough of Ambler and the townships of Lower Gwynedd and Whitpain, all of which are Philadelphia suburbs.
 The district currently enrolls 5,092 students.

 History

 A copy of the website stated that the district was created in 1964.
 The logo stated that the year of establishment was 1966.